awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-register-lbs-with-asg.md

 1. Choose **Next**\.

-   On the **Choose instance launch options** page, you can choose the VPC network settings you want the Auto Scaling group to use and choose the distribution of On\-Demand Instances and Spot Instances \(if you chose a launch template\)\.
+   The **Choose instance launch options** page appears, allowing you to choose the VPC network settings you want the Auto Scaling group to use and giving you options for launching On\-Demand and Spot Instances \(if you chose a launch template\)\.

 1. In the **Network** section, for **VPC**, choose the VPC that you used for your load balancer\.
 If you chose the default VPC, it is automatically configured to provide internet connectivity to your instances\.
 This VPC includes a public subnet in each Availability Zone in the Region\.

 1. For **Availability Zones and subnets**, choose one or more subnets from each Availability Zone that you want to include, based on which Availability Zones the load balancer is in\.
+For more information, see [Considerations when choosing VPC subnets](asg-in-vpc.md#as-vpc-considerations)\.

-1. \[Launch template only\] In the **Instance type requirements** section, use the default setting \(do not override the launch template\) to simplify this step\.
-For this tutorial, you will launch only On\-Demand Instances using the instance type specified in your launch template\.
+1. \[Launch template only\] In the **Instance type requirements** section, use the default setting to simplify this step\. \(Do not override the launch template\.\) For this tutorial, you will launch only On\-Demand Instances using the instance type specified in your launch template\.

 1. Choose **Next** to go to the **Configure advanced options** page\.